muratk3n/thirdwave/en/README.md

 ---

-Brazil’s Recent Election Was a Blow to Jair Bolsonaro
+"Brazil’s Recent Election Was a Blow to Jair Bolsonaro"

 ---

-Jacobin: Meatpacking Bosses in Iowa Allegedly Organized a Betting Pool on How Many Workers Would Get COVID
+Jacobin: "Meatpacking Bosses in Iowa Allegedly Organized a Betting Pool on How Many Workers Would Get COVID"

 ---

-A series of high-profile defaults involving state-owned enterprises in China — normally a safe pick for investors — have jolted the credit market and rattled investors.
+"A series of high-profile defaults involving state-owned enterprises in China — normally a safe pick for investors — have jolted the credit market and rattled investors"

 ---